 PS5: Upgraded Streaming Service

-A May 15 Sony patent details plans for a game streaming system that’s strikingly similar to descriptions of Google’s Stadia and Microsoft’s xCloud services.
+While a May 15 Sony patent details plans for a game streaming system that’s strikingly similar to descriptions of Google’s Stadia and Microsoft’s xCloud services.
 The proposed system would run a game on a hosting service which could be accessed over the internet on PCs or using mobile devices like tablets and smartphones.

 That aligns with a May 11 patent that proposed using a smartphone or tablet instead of the iconic DualShock controller.